hbprosper/limits/README.md

 #### example1.py
-This example uses the multi-Poisson model and a swarm of points in the space of effective integrated luminosities and backgrounds that constitute a discrete representation of an evidence-based prior for the latter.
+This example uses the multi-Poisson model and a swarm of points in the space of signals and backgrounds that constitute a discrete representation of an evidence-based prior for the latter.
 The multi-Poisson likelihood is averaged over this prior.
-To use this model, you need to have a model for how the effective integrated luminosity and background estimates are probabilistically related to the corresponding effective integrated luminosity and background parameters.
+To use this model, you need to have a model for how the signal and background _estimates_ are probabilistically related to the corresponding signal and background
+_parameters_.
 Consider, for example, the background model with parameter and estimate "b" and "B", respectively.
 A reasonable model for the background prior is
 ```